 Now you can recycle masks and other personal protective equipment

-UM now has Personal Protective Equipment (PPE) recycling collection bins at both Fort Garry and Bannatyne campuses.
+Did you know UM has Personal Protective Equipment (PPE) recycling collection bins at both Fort Garry and Bannatyne campuses?

-For over a year, masks have become a societal norm — but the world was not ready for the environmental impacts of this shift, and it’s led to massive amounts of additional waste generated around the world every day.
+For the past two years, masks have become a societal norm — but the world was not ready for the environmental impacts of this shift, and it’s led to massive amounts of additional waste generated around the world every day.

 To help combat the problem, UM has worked with TerraCycle, a global leader in collecting and repurposing hard-to-recycle waste that operates in over 20 countries.
 UM already works with the company to recycle used office supplies, with two drop-off locations at both Fort Garry and Bannatyne campuses.